The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/advanced-guide.md

 * At 2.15 and 2.07 looping is usually always the better, and easier, option.
 Especially in Patchwerk-style encounters.
 * At 2.00, you may see an improvement in performance with a well executed ad hoc style rotation depending on your ability.
 * Faster than 2.00 and you will almost certainly be better off freestyling it.
 The required number of fillers to loop at this speed is a considerable potency loss.
-* Looping becomes impossible In very mechanic heavy encounters where you are unable to maintain full uptime for at least a minute at a time.
+* Looping becomes impossible in very mechanic-heavy encounters where you are unable to maintain full uptime for at least a minute at a time.

 ## Why This Compendium Won’t Cover it in Depth